Often the most needed and most overlooked piece of equipment that you need to carry with you in the backcountry is a solid first aid kit.

 NOLS offers wilderness medicine courses that will prepare you to recognize, treat, and prevent injuries and illnesses that are common in the outdoors.
 You’ll learn NOLS’ industry-leading, data-informed curriculum and build new skills through hands-on practice scenarios. https://www.nols.edu/en/

-Fieldcraft Survival offers one-day courses and seminars in Family Wilderness Medicine, First Aid, and Trauma Response to help you become more adept at treating small or life-threatening injuries. https://fieldcraftsurvival.com/training/medical/
+Fieldcraft Survival offers one-day courses and seminars in Family Wilderness Medicine, First Aid, and Trauma Response to help you become more adept at treating small or life-threatening injuries.
+The also offer training in several locations across the country so there’s likely one near you. https://fieldcraftsurvival.com/training/medical/

 Wilderness Medical Associates International offers both standard and specialized courses in Wilderness First Aid, First Responder, and Life-Support taught by rescue professionals, researchers, experienced educators, and advocates for healthcare in wilderness contexts.
 Learn more here: http://www.wildmed.com/